 Warnings of the possibility of another such storm were taken seriously and certain necessities were addressed.

-Appreciation at the efforts of all involved pours from the pages of the Council reports and commendation for risks taken valiantly to deliver assistance and aid are conveyed throughout the editions of the John O’Groat Journal.
+Appreciation of the efforts of all involved pours from the pages of the Council reports and commendations for risks taken to deliver assistance and aid are conveyed throughout editions of the John O’Groat Journal.
 There is to be found amongst the high praise, nevertheless, voices of dissent railing against another chosen culprit they believe responsible for the intensity of the storm’s impact: improvidence & modern life.

 One Caithness resident, instead of pointing blame, decided to react creatively to the situation, addressing the circumstances with imagination and asking for strength and an optimism to help everyone through.